thradams/cake/manual.md

 ### Extension #pragma expand

 pragma expand tells the C back-end to not hide macro expansions.
-This is necessary when the compiler makes changes inside the macro code.
+This is necessary when the compiler makes changes inside macro expanded code.

-Sample:
+For instance:

 ```c